andrew-naish/ps-csv-split/README.md

 The number of lines each chunk should contain.
 The actual line count will be 1 more than defined if you include the header.

 `-NewBasename` (optional)
-The chunks, by default use the original filename with _SPLIT<int++>.extension.
+The name of each output file, by default, the original filename will be used.
-If this param is used, then this value will be sued instead of the original filename.
+In both cases `_SPLIT$int++` will be appended.